-Tuning into popular TV shows and anime programs seems like a natural way to improve Japanese language skills.
+Tuning into popular TV shows and anime programs seems like a natural way to improve your Japanese language skills.

-However, jumping in head first can be overwhelming.
+However, jumping in headfirst can be overwhelming.

-You may have tried watching something, only to catch the gist of a few scenes and hit “pause” after feeling thoroughly discouraged.
+You may have tried watching something only to catch the gist of a few scenes and hit “pause” after feeling thoroughly discouraged.

 Many Japanese language learners find themselves in this scenario.

-Fear not!
-There is a way for you to improve your Japanese while doing what you love.
+There’s a way for you to improve your Japanese while doing what you love.

 You might be thinking, “Hey, wait a minute.
 I’ve already read about learning Japanese with movies and how to speed up language learning with subtitles.
 And I’m not a child, after all.
 Why should I try watching something that doesn’t even target my age group?”